Pure Essential Oil

 • 100% imported from Australia

-Peppermint oil is well-known for the dramatic effect it has on the body and mind.
-In the body, it is particularly well-suited for opening the breath, and relaxing an overworked body.
-Adding a few drops of peppermint to a massage oil or lotion and rubbed on after a yoga session or enthusiastic hike can do wonders for restoring feelings of comfort and ease.
+100% PURE PROPERTIESPeppermint oil is well-known for the dramatic effect it has on the body and mind.
+In the body, it is particularly well-suited for opening the breath and relaxing an overworked body.
+Adding a few drops of peppermint to massage oil or lotion and rubbed on after a yoga session or enthusiastic hike can do wonders for restoring feelings of comfort and ease.
 Peppermint is one of the first oils we reach for whenever we need to clear the air or restore balance to the family.

-Add a few drops to your hair care routine as it nourishes and balances for healthy scalp.
+SUGGESTED USESAdd a few drops to your hair care routine as it nourishes and balances for a healthy scalp.
 Add to our toothpaste for effective and refreshing properties.

-Though it is non-toxic and non-irritating, peppermint may be sensitizing because of its high menthol content, causing irritation to the skin and mucous membranes.
-Do not use on children younger than 7 years of age.
-Do not take internally.
+CAUTIONThough it is non-toxic and non-irritating, peppermint may be sensitizing because of its high menthol content, causing irritation to the skin and mucous membranes.
+Do not use it on children younger than 7 years of age.
+Do not take it internally.